-When asked to analyze the performance of a MySQL server, there are two main tasks (tuning and slowlog) I like to start with.
+When asked to analyze the performance of a MySQL or MariaDB server, there are two main tasks (tuning and slowlog) I like to start with.
 The groundwork for them can be done by the customer.

 ⚈ Short list of settings (VARIABLES) to change in my.cnf.

 ⚈ Recommendations for speeding up the 'worst' queries.

 In doing these tasks, I get a feel for what the system is doing, thereby jumpstarting any further involvement with the customer's site.

 The tuning is usually a one-time task, but may be rerun as the data grows and/or major changes are made to the application.

 Please take GLOBAL STATUS after the server has been running at least 24 hours.
 (Otherwise things like 'cold cache' invalidate some of the findings.)

 The SHOWs need to be in machine readable format.

 Privacy: There is nothing very sensitive in the SHOWs.
 However, if you are especially paranoid, you could mask out any ip addresses and host names.
 Nothing significant will be lost from the analysis.